All You Need To Know About PERT in Project Management

 • It helps identify the critical path in the project plan

-• Utilizing PERT in project management can help make it possible to speed up projects through better decision-making and more efficient planning of activities, thus ending the project earlier than otherwise anticipated.
+• Using PERT in project management can help make it possible to speed up projects through better decision-making and more efficient planning of activities, thus ending the project earlier than otherwise anticipated.

 • It makes it easier to manage the data and decision-making across multiple departments

-• It facilitates the creation of a What If analysis through different permutations and can be used as the basis for a Continuous Improvement strategy
+• It helps create a What If analysis through different permutations and can be used as the basis for a Continuous Improvement strategy

 • It is not easily scalable and is less helpful for smaller projects